Reasons Why Watches are so Expensive: Why are Watches so Expensive?

 Becoming a watchmaker at a famous brand is a long process, and as a result, watchmakers tend to have quite a good wage, and in particular the most experienced and skilled watchmakers.

 When talking about luxury watch brands and the reason watches are so expensive, we obviously cannot neglect the brands.
-Humans want to have brands that stand for something, and which people know about.
+Humans want to have brands that stand for something, and that people know about.
 But maybe most importantly is the fact that, while some people buy watches solely for the sake of the brand and for the prestige that comes with everyone knowing what watch they wear, other people buy a particular brand because they know the history of the brand, what they stand for, and the attention to detail that they put into their products.

 As such, there are two reasons why watches are so expensive when it comes to particular brands.
 First, we have the fact that everyone knows about the brand, and thus buying a product that is known as luxurious and sought-after, and which few people have, makes people also willing to pay more just to buy into the acclaim that comes with other people knowing what’s on their wrist.
 Humans are social creatures that want to acquire respect from peers, and in some social circles, a luxury watch will give them that.

-The second reason why brand matter is that they stand for different things, and this can also drive up prices.
+The second reason why the brand matter is that they stand for different things, and this can also drive up prices.
 For example, when many people hear Rolex, they think about the best luxury watch brand in the world, and while this is not the case, the clever marketing of Rolex has made them think this way, which also results in them being able to charge premium prices.

 Additionally, we cannot neglect the fact that many people want objects that increase their status, power, respect, and other social elements among other people.
-This is of course not true for all people who wear a luxury watch, instead, this more tends to be the truth for people who solely buy watches based on brand, and nothing else.
+This is of course not true for all people who wear a luxury watch, instead, this tends to be the truth for people who solely buy watches based on brand, and nothing else.

 7. Luxury brands work hard to become more luxurious and exclusive